-While YouTube does not put a lot of algorithmic search energy into its hashtag functionality, they do still look at it and add it into their search result formula.
+While YouTube does not put a lot of algorithmic search energy into its hashtag functionality, the company still looks at it and adds it to its search result formula.
 Backlinko.com did a write-up on this topic which you can check out here.

 Below are the top 10 hashtags created for NFTs that you can use on YouTube.

 Finally, we have TikTok.
 I have a love-hate relationship with TikTok, but this isn't about me...here are my top 10 NFT hashtags for TikTok.